VladimirStanovov/CarND-Path-Planning-Project/README.md

 ### Project pipeline

-#### To succesfully perform path planning, the following steps should be completed at every iteration of the algorithm:
+#### To successfully perform path planning, the following steps should be completed at every iteration of the algorithm:
 1. Determine current state, lane number and velocity,
 2. Get the successor states for current state,
 3. Create a trajectory for each state,
 4. Calculate cost for each trajectory,
 5. Change state to the state with the lowest trajectory cost.

-#### The finite automata is used to define the successor states.
+#### The finite automaton is used to define the successor states.
 In my solution, there were 5 states:
 1. KL - keep (current) lane.
 The vehicle will do maximum safe acceleration in its lane,
 2. PLCL - prepare lane change left.
 Vehicle changes to this state in case if the front vehicle is moving too slow.
 Changing to this state does not mean lane change, but the control algorithm calculates cost for the LCL state.
 3. PLCR - prepare lane change right.
 Same as PLCL, but looks at the right lane,